-Dalié Jiménez is an Associate Professor of Law at the University of Connecticut School of Law and writes about bankruptcy and consumer financial protection.
-She teaches contracts, bankruptcy, and consumer laws, and is currently working on a large-scale, randomized control trial evaluating the effectiveness of legal and counseling interventions to help individuals in financial distress.
+Dalié Jiménez is a Professor of Law at the University of California, Irvine School of Law and writes about bankruptcy and consumer financial protection.

 Professor Jiménez’s scholarly work focuses on contracts, bankruptcy and consumer financial distress, the regulation of financial products and its intersection with consumer protection, and access to justice.
 Professor Jiménez uses qualitative and quantitative empirical methods to explore the questions of how individuals cope with financial distress, how and whether our legal framework and institutions help or hinder individuals extricate themselves from this distress, and the role of the legal profession in helping individuals with this and other civil legal problems.